Prateeksha44/Hospital-Readmission-project/README.md

 - `hospital_readmissions_cleaned_sql.csv`: Dataset exported after performing further cleaning using SQL in PostgreSQL (standardizing missing values and imputing missing values).

 ### 5. `sql_queries/`
-- `data_cleaning_queries.sql`: A list of SQL queries used to clean the dataset in PostgreSQL, including comments describing each step.
+- `sql_data_cleaning_queries.sql`: A list of SQL queries used to clean the dataset in PostgreSQL, including comments describing each step.
+- `eda_sql_queries.sql`:  SQL queries used for descriptive statistics, frequency distributions and analyzing readmission patterns.

 ---